toni-rmc/laravel-angular-integration/README.md

 ## `public` Directory

-After you run `npm run ng-compile` you will notice some new files and directories in your `public` directory.
+After you run `npm run ng-init` and `npm run ng-compile` you will notice some new files and directories in your `public` directory.

 * App1
 * App2